QuickBooks Time Review: Pros, Cons, and Features

 Verdict: 4 / 5

-The account creation and onboarding process is simple, and it would be even more so if I were an existing QuickBooks user.
+The account creation and onboarding process is simple, and it would be even more so if I were an existing QuickBooks Online user.
 I took a point off because you can import employees, which is great, but not schedules.

 Time tracking